This document describes how to troubleshoot and resolve transfer and agent issues, and where to find agent logs to help you troubleshoot issues.

-The following sections describe how to troubleshoot and resolve Transfer for on-premises agent errors:
+The following sections describe how to troubleshoot and resolve transfer agent errors:

 Agents are not connected

-If Transfer for on-premises agents are not displayed as connected within Google Cloud Console:
+If transfer agents are not displayed as connected within Google Cloud console:

 Verify that agents can connect to Cloud Storage APIs and Pub/Sub APIs and there are no network or authentication issues: